 The Swiss ProtonMail, like other providers, offers PGP encryption for your emails in transit and encryption for your data at rest.
 Your data is encrypted on the client side under a zero-knowledge policy, meaning that your encryption key stays on your device and your messages cannot be seen by ProtonMail team.
 It also offers a “self-destructing message” tool that ensures that your emails delete themselves after a certain period of time.
 The downside is that ProtonMail doesn’t encrypt metadata, headers, or the subject lines of your emails.

-This email provider started as a crowdfunding project that supported the freedom of the internet.
+This popular email provider started as a crowdfunding project that supported the freedom of the internet.
 It was even promoted by American media as “the only email system the NSA can’t hack.”
 However, they were quickly offered huge investments from a few US-based companies, which they accepted.

 Mailbox is a great all-rounder that was launched in Germany in 2014 after the Snowden revelations.
 It’s an ad-free and secure email provider that offers a calendar, contact lists, a task planner, and cloud storage.
 Individuals, teams, or businesses can use Mailbox, and it also supports third-party email clients.